-Covered expenses include charges made for experimental or investigational drugs, devices, treatments or procedures, provided that all of the following conditions are met:
+Covered expenses include charges made for experimental or investigational drugs, devices, treatments or procedures, provided that all of the following conditions are met, except as noted in section 3.5.21 Experimental or Investigational Treatment:

 - a) You have been diagnosed with cancer or you are terminally ill. - b) Standard therapies have not been effective or are inappropriate. - c) Aetna determines, based on at least two documents of medical and scientific evidence, that you would likely benefit from the treatment. - d) You are enrolled in an ongoing clinical trial that meets all of the following criteria: - The drug, device, treatment or procedure to be investigated has been granted investigational new drug (IND) or group c/treatment IND status. - The clinical trial has passed independent scientific scrutiny and has been approved by an institutional review board that will oversee the investigation. - The clinical trial is sponsored by the National Cancer Institute (NCI) or similar national organization (such as the Food and Drug Administration or the Department of Defense) and conforms to the NCI standards. - The clinical trial is not a single institution or investigator study unless the clinical trial is performed at an NCI designated cancer center. - You are treated in accordance with protocol.